chiefenne/JETI_EX_BUS/README.md

 The program logic consists of two parts.
 Those are the similar to the Arduino <b>*setup()*</b> and <b>*loop()*</b> functions.

   * In the beginning the communication channels (UART, I2C) are initialized.
 A serial connection (UART) is established between the microcontroller and the receiver.
 Additionally an I2C connection is setup between the microcontroller and the sensor(s).
-  * After the setup of the communication, the main (infinite) loop starts.
+  * After the setup of the communication, the two main (infinite) loops start, one infinite loop on each core.

 </br>